 4. How to Segment Your Subscribers for Higher Conversions

 Even if you’re only doing it for the select few minutes you craft your email, it’s important to wear the hat of a professional writer.
 One thing that all writers know is that who your audience is, defines what and how you write.
-By segmenting your subscribers, you can create better tailored emails for your audience.
+By segmenting your subscribers, you can create better emails tailored to your audience.

 Email marketing allows you to be super smart with your online efforts by setting up some automations and sequences.
 For example, a short email challenge can be created once, then set to evergreen for a set and forget automation that works for you 24/7.

 You can also create a sequence of emails.
-For example, after an opt-in trigger is fulfilled, you can send the recipient a welcome sequence of emails, telling them more about the business, upcoming events and sales, and even offering them discount on certain items.
+For example, after an opt-in trigger is fulfilled, you can send the recipient a welcome sequence of emails, telling them more about the business, holiday events and sales, and even giving products away.

-So, we know that email marketing is effective and useful, but getting people to see that opt-in trigger is crucial, if they’re even going to engage with it.
+So, we know that email marketing is effective and useful, but getting people to see that lead magnet is crucial if they’re even going to engage with it.
 Your website and social media content are key parts of your organic traffic approach.
-Showcase your optin offer or subscription link beneath each blog post and on your social media profiles and posts.
+Showcase your opt-in offer or subscription link beneath each blog post and on your social media profiles and posts.
 Make a point to create highly useful, quality content, to drive traffic to your site.

 You don’t have to do it all alone!
 Consider collaborating with other entrepreneurs in your industry or niche who have audience profiles similar to your own.
-Cross promotion like this is a great way to build your list organically.
+Cross promotions like this are a great way to build your list organically.

-Utilize an email marketing system like MailChimp, which has a great integration with Selz, to create a pop-up on your site.
-You could also implement a paid traffic approach using Facebook, Twitter, Instagram or Google ads.
+Utilize an email marketing system like MailChimp, which has great integration with Selz, to create a pop-up on your site.
+You could also implement a paid traffic approach using Facebook, Twitter, Instagram, or Google ads.

 7. How to Craft Effective Emails

-Headlines should be engaging, and grab the reader’s attention.
-Many email marketing providers also offer the opportunity to split test headlines, allowing the most opened -and most effective- version to be sent to the bulk of your audience.
+Headlines should be engaging and grab the reader’s attention.
+Many email marketing providers also offer the opportunity to split test headlines.
+This allows the most opened -and most effective- version to be sent to the bulk of your audience.
 If you’re really in a pinch for writing headline copy, check out CoSchedule.
 They offer an excellent free headline analysis tool for creating compelling headlines.

 As for the body of the email, it’s important to write concisely, with a clear, singular call to action.
-Whether you’re inviting readers to check out a blog post, or take part in a blowout sale, give them just enough information to pique their curiosity, and encourage them to click through to your site.
+Whether you’re inviting readers to check out a blog post or head back to an abandoned cart, give them just enough information to pique their curiosity, and encourage them to click through to your site.